jbunke/deltascript/docs/lang-spec.md

 The language is in active development.
 As it is already in production as the scripting language used by [*Stipple Effect*](https://github.com/jbunke/stipple-effect), it became necessary to publish a specification for the language.

 *DeltaScript* is technically **platform-agnostic**.
-It can be implemented as a compiled language or an interpreted language that targets any other programming language.
-However, the official implementation (latest version linked above) is an interpreter that targets Java.
+It can be implemented as a compiled language, or an interpreted language that targets any other programming language.
+However, the official implementation (latest version linked above) is an **interpreter that targets Java**.

-This semi-formal document aims to provide an exhaustive description of how the language is intended to work, including its **syntax**, **semantics**, **execution**, and **extension possibilities**.
-A strong mathematics and/or computer science background is helpful but not required.
+This specification aims to provide an exhaustive description of how the language is designed, including its **syntax**, **semantics**, **execution**, and **extension possibilities**.
+Parts of this document employ advanced mathematical concepts, alongside formal mathematical notation and language.
+However, thorough explanations and external resources linked from within should ensure that it is still comprehensible for a layperson.
+A strong mathematics and/or computer science background is certainly helpful, but not required.

 For a more beginner-friendly overview of the language, please see the [guides section](./guides.md) of the documentation.